autowarefoundation/autoware.universe/planning/behavior_path_dynamic_avoidance_module/README.md

 This process wastes computational cost by doing it for all objects; thus, filtering by the relative position and speed of the object with respect to the ego's path is also done as an auxiliary process.
 The other, *can be avoided* denotes whether it can be avoided without risk to passengers or other vehicles.
 For this purpose, it is judged whether the obstacle can be avoided by satisfying the constraints of lateral acceleration and lateral jerk.
-For example, the modeule decides not to avoid an object that is too close or fast in the lateral direction because it cannot be avoided.
+For example, the module decides not to avoid an object that is too close or fast in the lateral direction because it cannot be avoided.

 ### Cuts off the drivable area against the selected obstacles
 For the selected obstacles to be avoided, the module cuts off the drivable area.